 is determined on a numerical basis for individual, i.e. relevant, points on the network.

-Baselines were not set in isolation, but were determined as part of the wider Transmission Price Control Review (TPCR) package negotiated with the Authority, the most recent being TPCR4 covering the period 2007 to 2012.
-Industry consultations on baselines are incorporated within the broader Licence development covering gas transportation in its entirety, including the capacity regime.

 The level of baseline capacity is based on statutory and commercial obligations supported by analysis of the network and its technical limits, i.e. they are based on the operational requirements of the system and its integrity.
 Once set, the Authority will fix baselines over the relevant price control review period, which has historically been five years.
 There is scope for varying baselines, but this is subject to defined rules and is subject to Authority scrutiny and approval.
 In accordance with the Licence, we are obliged to make available to users the baseline quantity.
 Hence, as baselines equate to the technical capacity of the NTS, the methodology used to determine baseline quantities is the same as that used to determine technical capacity.
 This methodology is described in detail below.

 Determination of technical capacity at entry points

-It should be noted that the methodology for determining baselines has evolved between different price control periods.
-The summary below describes the approach taken during the previous price control review (TPCR4).
 The key objective in determining entry capacity baselines is to set capacity levels that adequately reflect the physical capability of the network at each individual entry point and for the network in aggregate, whilst considering changing gas flow patterns on the network.

 The following key points were considered in determining baselines and are described in more detail below: